-So, perhaps someone who is referred to as "trouble", challenges, allows for cleansing, healing and forward motion.
+So, perhaps someone who is referred to as trouble, challenges, allows for cleansing, healing and forward motion.
 I could go with that....
 I certainly know some earth angels who trouble the waters in their quest to share peace and love.

 Unfortunately, the folks using the term "trouble", in reference to me, do not consider the workplace implications of being seen by those in authority as "trouble".
 Talk about a career stopper.
 So, have I been trouble over the years?
 Have I stirred the waters?
 I suppose so.
 Why?
 I have not been appreciative of anti-racial slurs.
-I didn't like hearing the term "homo" or "I think you are in the wrong washroom" and, from straight women with whom I have worked in the past, "I know you'd like to be closer to me right now" or, having a woman flash her breasts at me (thinking I would enjoy it!) and make lurid comments speculating on my lifestyle.
-I haven't enjoyed being treated as "other" by both males and females based on my sexual and gender orientation and I certainly wouldn't enjoy being passed over for employment opportunities because of being thought of as "trouble".
+I didn't like hearing the term "homo" or "I think you are in the wrong washroom" and, from straight women with whom I have worked in the past, "I know you'd like to be closer to me right now" or, having a woman flash her breasts at me (thinking I would enjoy it!) and those who make make lurid comments speculating on my lifestyle.
+I haven't enjoyed being treated as "other" by both males and females based on my sexual and (absence of) gender orientation and I certainly wouldn't enjoy being passed over for employment opportunities because of being thought of as "trouble".
 Do I know definitively that this has happened?
 No. How could I know?
 How would I prove such a thing?

-So, if I am trouble, is it because you have named me so rather than because I have set out to be so?
+If I am trouble, is it because you have named me so rather than because I have set out to be so?
 Have I set out to stir the waters rather than acquiesce to the silence in order to remain safer?
 Do I have to run twice as fast as everyone else just to keep up?
 These questions are all worthy of consideration.

 "Hello kind person."
 "Hello champion for human rights and equity!"

 Please don't let your fear be my trouble anymore.